 Eye Safety Guide: Everything you need to know

 Grinding and welding are the two most common tasks resulting in an eye injury, according to a 2008 report from Safe Work Australia (SWA).
+The SWA report suggested improving eye protection at work by training workers in the correct use of safety eyewear.

 The report found that a substantial number of injuries occurred in the presence of PPE with workers saying that foreign bodies went under, over or around the sides of the safety eyewear.